The $75 cashmere sweater with a 5,000 person waitlist is back, and in 18 colors

 We all know cashmere is a bit of a luxury.
-But Naadam, a company that's aiming to democratize cashmere, wants it to be something that everyone can enjoy.
+But Naadam, a company that aims to democratize cashmere, wants it to be something that everyone can enjoy.

 The brand's feature product?
 One of the most versatile, affordable cashmere sweaters that we've ever seen.
-It's unisex, available in 18 colors and only costs $75 -- though our editors agree, it feels just as soft as sweaters that cost two to three times as much.
-In fact, its been deemed "heavenly soft" on Naadam's softness scale, and we'd have to agree fully with that statement.
+And we're not alone in our excitement.
+The sweater once had a waitlist of over 5,000 people, according to the brand.
+It's unisex, available in 18 colors and costs only $75 — though our editors agree, it feels just as soft as sweaters that cost two or three times as much.
+In fact, its been deemed "heavenly soft" on Naadam's softness scale, and we have to agree fully with that statement.

-The Essential $75 Cashmere is available in sizes XXS to XL, and equally flattering on both men and women.
-You'll have the option of choosing between a V-neck and a crewneck, in addition to the 18 different color options.
+The Essential $75 Cashmere is available in sizes XXS to XL, and is equally flattering on both men and women.
+You have the option of choosing between a V-neck and a crewneck, in addition to 18 color options.

 - The Essential $75 Cashmere Sweater ($75; naadam.co)